Houma people: Petition for federal recognition

 The United Houma Nation petitioned for federal recognition with the Bureau of Indian Affairs (BIA) in 1979.

 In 1994, the BIA published a preliminary finding that the United Houma Nation did not meet three of the seven criteria for recognition as an Indian tribe.
 There was no evidence that the United Houma Nation descended from any historical Indian tribe, their ancestors did not constitute a distinct social community before 1830, and their ancestors exercised no political influence over a community before 1830.

+They described the UHN as presenting a unique case, stating that the group constituted a distinct community of verifiable Native American ancestry whose elderly members retained knowledge of words from Native American Languages into the 20th century.
+A majority of the group's ancestral settlements were identified as "Indian" in federal censuses.
+However the BIA concluded that the group could not be definitively documented to be descended from a single historical tribe.

-Genealogical research revealed that the ancestors of the United Houma Nation were "predominantly French, Arcadian, German, and African" who settled near Bayou Terrebonne around the 1790s.
-Three Native American ancestors were identified; however, their tribes affiliation could not be determined, and each moved to the settlement independently of each other.
+The ancestors of the UHN were "predominantly French, Acadian, German, and African" who settled near Bayou Terrebonne around the 1790s.
+Three Native American ancestors were identified; however, their tribes affiliation could not be determined, and each moved to the settlement independently.
+Two of these ancestors founded the Courteau and Verdin families, while one married into the Billiot family.
+By 1820, the Verdin, Courteau, and Billiot families were living adjacent to one other and are the three founding families of the UHN.
+The families subsequently intermarried with non-Indigenous families, and established additional settlements connected to the original community.

+In Its response to the Proposed Finding, the UHN cited an 1892 statement referring to "a remnant of the Houmas, intermarried with negroes and other Indians who have a village on Bayou Terre Bonne and number 336 souls".
+The response also referenced an 1868 letter written by a pastor in Montegut describing Native Americans living on the Bayous neighbouring Bayou Terrebonne.

 The United Houma Nation has an active petition for federal acknowledgment under the newer 2015 criteria.
 The BIA is waiting for the United Houma Nation to submit further documentation.

-The Pointe-au-Chien Indian Tribe and the Bayou Lafourche Band of Biloxi-Chitimacha Confederation of Muskogees broke away from the United Houma Nation in the 1990s. however, they are not federally recognized as Native American tribes.
-They are independently seeking federal recognition as tribes but have not succeeded as of 2014.